bediger4000/NudeDetectorPHP/README.md

 or soil or even leaves.
 This is a flaw of skin color detection, but Ap-Apid does specify an HSV skin-color test.

-Overall, I can't even characterize it as "too strict" (lots of false positives), or "too lecherous" (lots of false negatives).
+Overall, I can't even characterize it as "too prudish" (lots of false positives), or "too lecherous" (lots of false negatives).

 ### Other implementation